Justsecret123/One-Piece-Image-Classifier/README.md

 ## Training

-The model was trained using Keras Tuner for finding the best training hyperparameters.
+The model was trained using Keras Tuner for finding the best training hyperparameters (learning rate and number of units in the flatten layer).
 No pre-trained model has been used.
 The training session has been runned on Google Colab with a GPU execution type.

 ## Model summary

 ![Model_summary](Screenshots/Model%20summary.PNG)
 > **The number of units as well as the shape of each layer has been obtained thanks to Keras fine tuning.
-Out of all the previously used method, this one has generated the best valdiation accuracy: 86.33%, and average accuracy as well: 92.55%.**
+Out of all the previously used method, this one has generated the best valdiation accuracy: 86.80%.**

 ## How to use